 "Finding my voice as an illustrator"

-Molly McCammon recently graduated in Illustration, and is now studying a prestigious MA in Children’s Book Publishing at Anglia Ruskin University in Cambridge.
+Molly McCammon recently graduated in Illustration, and is now studying a prestigious MA in Children’s Book Illustration at Anglia Ruskin University in Cambridge.
 In the first of our #DJCADstudentstories series, she tells us about how she found her voice as an illustrator at DJCAD…

 “It was amazing to see people’s reaction to my work at the Degree Show.
 I remember walking into the exhibition space and there were crowds of people looking at my books – that was the first time I realised that people actually liked my work.
 It’s funny, you’re being critiqued all the time during your final year, and so sometimes you forget that what you’re doing is actually good and you’re there for a reason.
 To see people’s reactions like that was brilliant.
-I also found out I’d got into the MA course in Children's Book Publishing at Anglia Ruskin University the same day – in a taxi on the way to the Show!
+I also found out I’d got into the MA course in Children's Book Illustration at Anglia Ruskin University the same day – in a taxi on the way to the Show!
 I was on such a high for the whole night.

 “My Degree Show work was focused on two children’s books, one called Feathers and the other called My Grandad.
 The first book, Feathers, teaches kids about bereavement and grief and the second book, My Grandad, is all about a child’s imagination and what the character’s grandad might get up to when he’s at school.
 The latter is playful and fun and I really loosened up during the creative process – doing lots collage work and crayons and sticking – and through that I developed a unique style.
 I ended up applying what I’d learned to Feathers.
 It was still serious and sad, but it has that child-like element to it, that sense of naivety.
 I loved having the opportunity to write my own stories.
 Both of them were inspired by personal circumstances, and for me, the writing is where the creativity is.